SiTime: Applications

 SiTime products and services focus on three main market segments—automotive, aerospace and defense and enterprise.

 Operations

 SiTime is headquartered in Santa Clara, California.
+It also operates a research center in Dexter, Michigan.
 In its 2021 annual report, the company reported 279 full time employees in the United States, France, Malaysia, the Netherlands, Taiwan, Japan and Ukraine.
 It also reported its top customers as Apple, Fitbit, Garmin, Samsung, Google, Microsoft, Dell, HiKVision and Huami.

 The company has three customer segments: The Mobile, IoT and Consumer segment develops high-volume, lower-cost devices for products like smartphones and fitness trackers.
 The Communications and Enterprise segment develops products for networking, telecom and data center products.
 Its Industrial, Automotive and Aerospace segment includes chips for electric vehicles, satellites and missiles.

 German industrial company Robert Bosch and Taiwanese semiconductor company TSMC are the company's foundry partners.